Elidenis/Triangle/README.md

 NB: If the sum of any two sides of the triangle is equal to or less than the third remaining side, then a triangle cannot be formed using those values.

 ## Setup/Installation Requirements
-You need to have a powerfull machine
+get images for tracker ready
+need to use html css javascipt togetstarted

 ## BDD (Behaviour Driven Development)